 Important Events of Shawwal

 2. *Fasting in Shawwal*

-Another important practice in Shawwal is the tradition of fasting for six days during the month.
+One more significant practice in Shawwal is the custom of fasting for six days during the month.
 These fasts can be consecutive or spread throughout Shawwal.
 According to Islamic tradition, fasting for six days in Shawwal, in addition to fasting during Ramadan, is said to bring the reward equivalent to fasting for the entire year.
 This practice is encouraged but not obligatory, providing an opportunity for additional spiritual growth.

+Important Events of Shawwal